Muang Ngoi, ປະເທດລາວ - Things to Do in Muang Ngoi

 Riverside guesthouses along the main path

-Budget backpacker hostels near the boat landing
+Budget bamboo bungalows near the boat landing

 Eco-lodges on the village outskirts